randomblast/drupal-facebook/README.txt

   "sites/all/module/fb/settings.inc")

 - Enable the Facebook modules via the drupal admin pages, as usual.
   You must enable at least fb.module and fb_app.module.
-  You will probably want to enable most of the others.
+You will probably want to enable fb_user and more of the modules as your App needs them.

 - It is highly recommended that you enable clean URLs.
 If you don't, some links that drupal creates will not work properly on canvas